ruivop/reddit/ESOF-docs/TESTS.md

 ##Definitions, acronyms, and abbreviations
 * CUT : *Component Under Test*.
 The component being tested.
 * TDD : Test-driven development.
+* Post : a thread.
+* OP : *Original Poster*.
+The person who begins the selected post in that particular subreddit.

 ##How testable is reddit?